-It was Don Bosco who devoted his life to the care of poor and abandoned boys in the city of Turin, Italy; he provided them with a great home built on faith, hope and love, centered on Jesus Christ.
-He taught them both the arts and the faith and he gathered others around himself for this work, knowing that "there are different spiritual gifts but the same Spirit" (I Corinthians 12:4).
+Bosco devoted his life to the care of poor and abandoned boys in the city of Turin, Italy because he knew they were made in the image and likeness of God (cf. Genesis 1:26); he provided them with a great home built on faith, hope and love, centered on Jesus Christ.
+He taught them both the arts and the faith and he gathered others around himself for this work.
 By his own fatherly care and great humor he conveyed to them the deep love of God for each one of them personally and led them on the path to holiness, filling them with hope.
 In this way, he showed them the greatness of a life well-lived; he showed them the way to lasting joy and peace, the desire of every heart.
+Through his love, Don Bosco helped them to know God is indeed mindful of them and that he always cares for them (cf. Psalm 8:5).